 Troubleshoot a performance issue:

 When we run npm test, we are using autocannon to add load to the server.
-The script looks like so:

-autocannon -d 20 -c 100 http://localhost:3000/a & autocannon -d 20 -c 100 http://localhost:3000/b & autocannon -d 20 -c 100 http://localhost:3000/c
+autocannon -d 20 -c 100 https://localhost:3000/a & autocannon -d 20 -c 100 https://localhost:3000/b & autocannon -d 20 -c 100 https://localhost:3000/c

 From our demo above, we see the request per sec is at 252.

 The reddest box at the top points to etag.js line 23 which is reading through a cache object using the Array forEach method:

 So from here we can troubleshoot that route and follow it to determine our fix to the bottleneck.

 Lets rewrite the loop as follows:

 While this is better, we still see that request to the

-/a route is still “hot”, causing a bottleneck in the app.
+/a route is still hot, causing a bottleneck in the app.

 Following the code path we also see the

-Buffer.toString are also red.
-Let’s try to remove the cache and see what happens.
+Lets try to remove the cache and see what happens.

 Now when we run autocannon, we get a big improvement on Requests per second.

-And our flame graph looks like so:
+And our flame graph looks like this:

 We have shown how to use autocannon to easily add load to your app and 0x to visualize the stack trace to identify potential bottlenecks in the event loop.

-nearForm Open Source Repos:
+NearForm Open Source Repos: